The American Lung Association “State of the Air” 2024 is the result of the hard work of many.

 10. People who work or exercise outside face increased risk from the effects of air pollution.

-16. Climate change increases the risk of wildfires that spread particle pollution and ozone in the smoke.
+16. Climate change increases the risk of wildfires whose smoke spreads dangerous particle pollution.

 Take Action